Kane-Kesler/Sea-Turtle-Identification-Neural-Nets/README.md

 [Patrick Loeber](https://github.com/patrickloeber/pytorchTutorial/blob/master/14_cnn.py) provided the general structure of the model class as well as the training and testing loops.

 [GeekAlexis](https://github.com/GeekAlexis/cifar10-cnn/blob/master/CIFAR_10_CNN.ipynb) has a repo containing code on how to plot the loss curves and how to print the average training and validation loss each epoch.
-Implementations such as learning rate scheduler, bacth normmalisation and dropout were all inspired by this repo.
+Implementations such as learning rate scheduler, batch normalisation and dropout were all inspired by this repo.

 [Konrad Szafer](https://www.kaggle.com/code/konradszafer/paddy-disease-pytorch-acc-98-0) provided the initial code needed to create a custom dataset.